jwharm/java-gi/website/docs/usage.md

 ## Compile and run

-Build and run the application.
+Build and run the application using your IDE or build tool of choice.
 The following command-line parameters are useful:

 - Add `--enable-native-access=ALL-UNNAMED` to suppress warnings about native access.